Kristina01111000/Drws_site/README.md

 - Peepso issue with version numbers fixed? -> not on monday

+- double check the challenge to tabulator on the other sites

   should be getting 1099 soon, not yet, ask on thursday